What to Watch for in 2019

 From concerns over potential insolvency, threats to slash the program’s budget, and a COLA boost, Social Security dominated the headlines in 2018.
 That spotlight will likely remain affixed on the program this year.

-While the 2.8% COLA boost means bigger payments in 2019, this will be the last year for the “restricted application strategy.”
-As it stands now, anyone at full retirement age (66) can restrict their application to spousal benefits only, which would see them collect those payments while letting their own benefit grow until they reach age 70.
-This strategy is only available for those born before January 2, 1954, meaning those turning 66 this year will be the last group of retirees who can take advantage of this strategy.
+The 2.8% COLA boost means bigger payments in 2019.
+But this will be the last year for the “restricted application strategy.”
+Currently, anyone at full retirement age (66) can restrict their application to spousal benefits only.
+This allows them to collect those payments while letting their own benefit grow until they reach age 70.
+However, this strategy is only available for those born before January 2, 1954.
+Those turning 66 this year will be the last group of retirees who can take advantage of this strategy.

-Advisors should also keep an eye on Washington D.C. this year as lawmakers are expected to push legislation aimed at improving and preserving the program.
-Most notably, the Social Security 2100 Act, which calls for a 2% across-the-board benefit increase, bigger annual COLA adjustment and higher minimum benefits for low-income workers.
+Advisors should also keep an eye on Washington D.C. this year.
+Lawmakers are expected to push legislation aimed at improving and preserving the program.
+Most notably, the Social Security 2100 Act.
+This bill calls for a 2% across-the-board benefit increase, bigger annual COLA adjustments and higher minimum benefits for low-income workers.
 The expansion would be funded by lifting the cap on taxable wages and a gradual phase-in of higher payroll tax rates.

 Retirement Savings Plans

-This year will see the IRS raise the contribution limit for retirement saving plans, making it possible for workers to increase their nest egg.
-According to IRS.gov, these cost-of-living adjustments include increasing limits for 401(k), 403(b), most 457 plans and Thrift Savings Plans from $18,500 to $19,000 and annual IRA contributions increasing from $5,500 to $6,000.
+The IRS will raise the contribution limit for retirement saving plans.
+The move will allow workers to increase their nest egg.
+According to IRS.gov, these cost-of-living adjustments include increasing limits for 401(k), 403(b), most 457 plans.
+Thrift Savings Plans will jump from $18,500 to $19,000.
+Annual IRA contributions will increase from $5,500 to $6,000.

 These changes come as some states are starting programs that automatically sign up workers without employer-provided 401(k) or IRAs.
 These “auto-IRA” plans would require employers to set up automatic payroll deductions but won’t enforce matching contributions.
-Last year, Oregon became the first state to launch one of these programs, with California and Illinois expected to start theirs in 2019.
-Other states, Vermont, Maryland, Connecticut, are currently preparing programs, and New York and New Jersey are laying the groundwork for their own plans.
+Oregon became the first state to launch one of these programs in 2018.
+California and Illinois expected to start theirs in 2019.
+Vermont, Maryland, Connecticut, are currently preparing programs.
+New York and New Jersey are laying the groundwork for their own plans.

 After 2018’s rollercoaster of tariffs, trade wars, rallies, and plunges, it’s difficult to predict exactly what 2019 has in store for Wall Street.
 While the word “recession” has been tossed around as of late, few experts believe things will reach that level.
 However, that’s no guarantee the market volatility we saw in recent months won’t carry over through 2019.
 This is why advisors should consider focusing on low-risk and/or recession-proof solutions when helping clients plan for retirement.
 Consumer confidence may still be high, but a shaky stock market could be a source of recency bias for many clients.